Dr. Karen Cangialosi

-I currently teach several Biology majors courses at Keene State College including BIO 345 Animal Behavior, BIO 333 Invertebrate Zoology, and BIO 210 Ecology.
+I teach several Biology majors courses at Keene State College including BIO 345 Animal Behavior, BIO 333 Invertebrate Zoology, and BIO 210 Ecology.
 All of these courses are taught with an integrated lab-lecture approach allowing flexibility in course content and lab/field activities.
 I also incorporate online components in my courses in order to maximize lab and field experiences during class.
-My non-majors courses include the newly designed blended learning class, INBIO 300 Evolution and Human Behavior, and INBIO 104 Tropical Marine Biology.
+My non-majors courses include INBIO 300 Evolution and Human Behavior (an online class), and INBIO 104 Tropical Marine Biology.
 The Tropical Marine Biology course includes a field trip to the Turks and Caicos Islands where students explore coral reefs and associated marine environments through SCUBA diving, snorkeling and kayaking.
-See the course website for more information.
+(See Biology Program Highlights for more information).

 I have used spiders as a model system for addressing questions in behavioral ecology for many years.
 Most of my recent work has been an in depth investigation of the foraging strategies of spiders in the genus Neospintharus.
 Neospintharus trigonum is a common species in the forests of New Hampshire.
-This species is unique as it exhibits a wide repertoire of foraging behaviors including kleptoparasitism (food theft), host predation, commensalistic scavenging, web stealing and even the construction of its own web for independent foraging.
+This species is unique as it exhibits a wide repertoire of foraging behaviors including kleptoparasitism (food theft), host predation, scavenging, web stealing and even the construction of its own web for independent foraging.
 My students and I have worked on examining the variety of environmental, genetic and developmental factors that may influence foraging strategy.
-Some of our work has shown that N. trigonumshows differences in behavior at different developmental stages, even if relative host size and food levels don’t change.
-These developmental changes in behavior may translate into an ontogenetic niche shift (such as switching hosts at certain instars).
-However, the relative size of the host can also influence foraging behavior indicating that there is some plasticity in these ontogenetic shifts.
-Furthermore, since the relative abundance of N. trigonum has an impact on host abundance, these shifts may play a substantial role in influencing population dynamics.
-Our recent work is focusing on the specific impacts of these web invaders on their hosts, including host web relocation.
 Several Keene State College students involved in this research have presented their work at the Keene State College academic excellence conference as well as at national meetings of the American Arachnological Society and the Animal Behavior Society.

 Coral Reef Monitoring